Trey Visay: Bring Out Youth Clarity

 Published on Mar 28, 2019

-An Sokuntheara, a student from Hun Sen Kampong Cham high school who was participants in application testing said, “The application is good to learn more about school and recommendation.
-I knew the career path that I love before, but I didn't know where should I go for that and what I should do to strengthen and prepare myself for that path.
+An Sokuntheara, a student from Hun Sen Kampong Cham High School who participated in the application testing, expressed, "The application is helpful in providing information about schools and recommendations.
+I already had a career path that I was interested in, but I didn't know where to go for it or how to prepare myself for that path.
 The application has provided guidance in these areas."

 While San Thavid, a student from Choun Nat High School, mentioned that he would usually choose a career based on parental advice.
-However, he acknowledged that he hadn't taken the time to reflect on whether or not the career is matching with his personality and talent.
+However, he acknowledged that he hadn't taken the time to reflect on whether or not the chosen career aligned with his own personality and talents.

-Trey Visay is an electronic counseling application available online and offline to provide students with career information to make them decide their own career path with confidence.
-Currently, Under support from Swedish Program for iCT in Developing Region (SPIDER), Trey Visay is available to download on Android.
-Currently, under support from USAID the program will be made available on iOS in the near future.
-To date, there are more than 3,000 who has downloaded and used the application on Android.
+Trey Visay is an electronic counseling application available online and offline that provides students with career information, helping them make confident decisions about their own career paths.
+Currently, with support from the Swedish Program for ICT in Developing Regions (SPIDER), Trey Visay is available for download on Android.
+Additionally, under support from USAID, the program will soon be made available on iOS.
+To date, the application has been downloaded and used by more than 3,000 users on Android.